razackou/my-cv/README.md

 2. **Customize the Website:**
 - Update `index.html` and `css/styles.css` with your personal CV details.
-- Add any additional assets (e.g., images) to the `images/` folder.
+- Add any additional assets to the `images/` folder.

 3. **AWS Configuration:**
 - S3: